Dream-Machines-Robotics/gripper-dreams/README.md

 1. Print the backbone in **PLA-CF** and the insert in **TPU95A**.
 The slots in the backbone should have enough tolerance to accept the TPU inserts; a tight fit is intended.
 2. Completely remove all supports from both parts.
 3. Press the TPU insert into the backbone slots.
 4. Lay the assembly gripping-side down on a strip of grip tape.
 Trace the outline onto the back of the tape and cut out the shape.
-Leave extra material toward the inside of the gripper so you can extend the grip tape over the TPU by a few centimetres on each side — otherwise the tape may loosen over time.
+Leave extra material toward the inside of the gripper so you can extend the grip tape over the TPU by a few centimetres on each side, otherwise the tape may loosen over time.

 ## Credits